Colossus: The Forbin Project: Plot

 Dr. Charles A. Forbin is the chief designer of a secret project, "Colossus", an advanced supercomputer built to control the United States and Allied nuclear weapon systems.
-Located deep within a mountain and powered by its own nuclear reactor, Colossus is impervious to any attack.
-After Colossus is fully activated, the president of the United States proudly proclaims that Colossus is "the perfect defense system".
+Located deep within the Rocky Mountains in the United States, and powered by its own nuclear reactor and radioactive moat making access impossible, Colossus is impervious to any attack.
+After Colossus is fully activated, the President of the United States proudly proclaims that Colossus is "the perfect defense system".

 Colossus' first action is a message warning: "THERE IS ANOTHER SYSTEM" and giving its coordinates.
 CIA Director Grauber is asked why the CIA did not know this, but Grauber responds that they had seen indications of a large Soviet defense project but did not know what it was.
-Forbin is asked how Colossus deduced the other system's existence, to which Forbin answers "Colossus may be built better than we thought."
-Shortly thereafter, the Soviets announce that their "Guardian" system is now operational.
+Forbin is asked how Colossus deduced the other system's existence, to which Forbin answers, "Colossus may be built better than we thought."
+Shortly thereafter, the Soviets announce that their ”Guardian” system is now operational.

 Colossus requests to be linked to Guardian.
 The President allows this, hoping to determine the Soviet machine's capability.
 The Soviets also agree to the experiment.
-Surprising everyone, Colossus and Guardian begin to slowly communicate using arithmetic.
-Even more surprising, the two systems' communications quickly evolve to complex mathematics far beyond human comprehension and speed, whereupon the two machine complexes become synchronized using a communication protocol which no human can interpret.
+Colossus and Guardian begin to slowly communicate using elementary mathematics (2x1=2), to everyone's amusement.
+However, this amusement turns to shock and amazement as the two systems' communications quickly evolve into complex mathematics far beyond human comprehension and speed, whereupon Colossus and Guardian become synchronized using a communication protocol that no human can interpret.

 Alarmed that the computers may be trading secrets, the President and the Soviet General Secretary agree to sever the link.
 Both machines demand the link be immediately restored.
-When their demand is denied, Colossus launches a nuclear missile at a Soviet oil field, while Guardian launches one at an American air force base.
+When their demand is denied, Colossus launches a nuclear missile at a Soviet oil field in Western Siberia, while Guardian launches one at an American air force base in Texas.
 The link is hurriedly reconnected and both computers continue without any further interference.
-Colossus is able to shoot down the Soviet missile, but the US missile obliterates the Soviet oil field and a nearby town.
+Colossus is able to shoot down the Soviet missile, but the US missile obliterates the Soviet oil field and a nearby town is wiped out by it.
 Cover stories hiding the facts are released to the press.
 The Americans announce that a missile was self-destructed after veering off course during a test.
 The Soviets announce that the Siberian town was struck by a large meteorite.